 By now you’ve seen some of the marketing hype surrounding Hydrology Studio and its use of Windows Presentation Foundation.
 We’ll call it WPF for short.
 Hopefully your curiosity is the reason you’re about to read this blog post.
 Don’t think WPF is unique to Hydrology Studio.
 Most modern-day programs use this platform.
 But the hydraulics & hydrology software you’re used to using, probably doesn’t.
-We’ll call those, forms-based programs.
+We’ll call those, forms-based or WinForms programs.
+They struggle on high definition monitors and were most-likely written in the 1990’s.

 WPF is the latest Microsoft technology for building rich windows applications.
-It is a new beast built from the ground up, designed to completely re-create the way Windows user interfaces are built.
+It was designed to completely re-create the way Windows user interfaces are built.
 And you may have guessed, the web had a lot to do with it.
 Among many other technological advantages WPF offers, these are two that matter most to you as a user.

 WPF Takes Advantage of Modern Hardware